-Our work on behalf of homeless children consists of five key programs.
+Our work on behalf of homeless children consists of five key programs:

-Our Therapeutic Early Childhood Programming is accredited by National Association for the Education of Young Children (NAEYC).
+Our Therapeutic Early Childhood Programming is accredited by the National Association for the Education of Young Children (NAEYC).
 We utilize a research-based curriculum designed to help children living in traumatic circumstances like homelessness.
 Our approach helps to improve developmental outcomes, foster social/emotional skills and creates a pathway for success in school.

 Our Therapeutic School-Age Services include summer camps for children in Kindergarten through 8th grade.
 These services “fill in the gap,” providing children with a safe place to learn, play and gain new skills outside of school hours.